 We wrote about great headlines here 9 Simple Formulas to Create Killer Headlines.
 Most people read the headline and decide if the want to know more.
 Work with the headlines and this will make a huge difference in your readership and shareability.
 Learn from tabloids how to reel people in.

-7. Start with the lead
+7. Start with a great lead

 Start with one or two sentences that will tell your reader what they are going to get out of the post.
-We don’t have much time and we want to know immediately if this is something that in need to read.
-You may have a great post but if the essence of the post is at the end then many people just may not reach it.
+We don’t have much time, and we want to know immediately if this is something that in need to read.
+You may have a great post, but if the essence of the post is at the end, then many people just may not reach it.

 8. Keep it short & simple